GansterLeo/drone_flightcontroller/README.md

 ## 1. Overview
 This README is intended to be a short documentation of the quadcopter I engineered over the course of 8 months.

-First of all, I want to thank Nicholas Rehm for his DrehmFlight project, whose code I analyzed and which helped me tremendously to create the foundation and basic structure of my flight controller.
+First of all, I want to thank Nicholas Rehm for his dRehmFlight project, whose code I analyzed and which helped me tremendously to create the foundation and basic structure of my flight controller.
 My flight controller is based on an ESP32-WROOM.
 It communicates via long-range ESP-NOW with a second ESP32-WROOM that serves as the controller to steer the drone.
 The loop rate is limited to 2 kHz, as the motor controllers are not able to update faster, and a loop rate of 2 kHz proves to be more than sufficient for this size of quadcopter, even though the ESP32 would be capable of running the code at approximately 11 kHz.
 The orientation estimation is performed via a 6-DOF IMU and a 6-DOF Madgwick filter.
 The IMU is connected via SPI and can be virtually leveled (inside the ESP32 software), which makes the mechanical design much easier.
 The control loop is leveling the drone to a certain angle provided by the controller uC.